ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/rollup-and-retention.markdown

 This results in a much more compact time series that still contains useful information about the original time series (also called the "named" or "raw" time series).
 Rollup time series are created automatically according to **rollup policies**.
-Rollup policies apply to all documents in a collection, and each collection can have multiple policies.
+Rollup policies apply to all timeseries of every document in the given collection, and each collection can have multiple policies.

 Let's look at an example of rollup data:
 <br/>